 The next step is to translate the Intent Policy into low-level network configurations.
 This step involves mapping the high-level intents to specific device configurations, protocols, and settings.
 A knowledge graph leverages its structured representation to derive the necessary configurations for network devices.
 For example, when the Intent Policy is to prioritize voice traffic over other data traffic to ensure optimal call quality, the knowledge graph can represent this Intent by specifying policies for traffic classification, Quality of Service (QoS) settings, and Access Control Lists (ACLs).
 It can then guide the generation of device-specific configurations and send them (via the Semantic Bus) to be translated into low-level ENI Policies.
 These ENI Policies will then be sent to the Assisted System via the API Broker.

 NOTE: ETSI GS ENI 030 [i.4] describes how to use the transformer architecture to convert input policies into ENI policies.
-The detailed procedure of how to use knowledge graph to multi-stage translate Intent Policy will be provided in ETSI GS ENI 033 [], which is not yet published.
+The detailed procedure of how to use knowledge graph to multi-stage translate Intent Policy will be provided in ETSI GS ENI 033 [i.10], which is not yet published.

 6.3.2 Intent Verification